 There’s a wide variety of reasons why investing in multifamily real estate is a great way to have steady cash flow.
-However, new investors often rush in without taking the necessary time to educated themselves.
+However, new investors often rush in without taking the necessary time to educate themselves.
 Like anything else, multifamily investing requires knowledge, so that you don’t make critical mistakes.
 If investing was easy, everyone would be doing it— in a marketplace full of deals, the key to success is understanding the business, and what mistakes to avoid.

 Continue reading to learn some important mistakes to avoid with multifamily investments.
 Some of these mistakes are costlier than others, but each and every one has the capability of putting a quick end to your investment efforts.